 and collective critique

-- How to sketch the forest and build a value
+- Sketching the forest and building a value proposition

 Dr. Joseph Lister, Louis Pasteur and Procter &

 4. Teamwork Exercises: Practicing Synergistic Innovation and System Thinking

 thinking, build upon each others

 - Intergroup learning and feedback